pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalOpenshift.md

 Some customers are using Openshift as their platform for running Ping containerized applications.
 If this is the case, access to an Openshift cluster is assumed.
 Even in those cases, there are times where a local implementation of Openshift for development and testing is convenient.

 !!! note "Platform"
-    For this guide, the Apple MacBook Pro platform is used, and the release of the _Red Hat Openshift Local_ offering is version 2.29.0
+    For this guide, the Apple MacBook Pro platform is used, and the release of the _Red Hat Openshift Local_ offering is version 2.36.0, which installs Openshift 4.15.12.

 The [Openshift Local](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.29) offering is used in this guide.
 This page was derived from the [documentation](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.29/html/getting_started_guide/index) provided by Red Hat.